-You’ll need to work hard in the beginning to keep him/her focused.
-The good news is that, Pugs are always keen to please their owners.
+You'll need to work hard, in the beginning, to keep him focused.
+The good news is that Pugs are always keen to please their owners.
 If you are consistent and patient you will have no problem training your dog.

 Pugs are food hogs so use dog snacks as rewards to give some added incentive.

 Teething is a brief phase that all puppies go through.
-If you are not around to supervise, make sure that your pet is either in his Dog Crateor he does not have access to unacceptable items.
-Ice cubes (either plain or flavored) can help to sooth sore gums.
+If you are not around to supervise, make sure that your pet is either in his dog crate or he does not have access to unacceptable items.
+Ice cubes (either plain or flavored) can help to soothe sore gums.

 Destructive chewing can cause havoc around your home.
 Your Pug may select your belongings or expensive item to destroy.

-He/she is not trying to punish you.
-They select these things, because they smell like you.
+She is not trying to punish you.
+They select these things because they smell like you.
 Paying too much attention to this Pug dog behavior only makes it worse.
-Punishing your animal tends to focus attention to the behavior.
+Punishing your animal tends to focus attention on the behavior.

-Pugs chew when they’re stressed,bored, frustrated, or just because it feels good.
+Pugs chew when they're stressed, bored, frustrated, or just because it feels good.
 Your dog may be suffering from separation anxiety.
 Loneliness can play a big part in this kind of inappropriate chewing.
-He/she is just missing you.
-Pugs don’t like being alone.
+He is just missing you.
+Pugs don't like being alone.

 It is vital that you stop this common pug dog behavior before it gets to be a habit.

 Redirect his excessive chewing.
-When your little associate chews something inappropriately tell him/her “No” in a sharp voice.
+When your little associate chews something inappropriately tell him “No” in a sharp voice.
 Immediately substitute the item with a chew toy.

 Most owners agree that Pugs know what they want.
-He/she will persevere until their owner caves in.
+He will persevere until their owner caves in.
 Pugs are master manipulators.

-Begging is a learned behavior.
-It’s often the cause of obesity in Pugs.If you give in to them during the first year of puppy-hood, it is likely into adulthood.
+Begging is a learned pug behavior.
+It's often the cause of obesity in Pugs.If you give in to them during the first year of puppyhood, it is likely into adulthood.

 Pug owners must establish themselves as the dog's leader.
 As soon as you do this your dog will obey commands, listen when you tell him/her "No" and display better manners.

-Scheduled, your dogs meals.
-A Pug should be made to sit before his/her food bowl down.Pugs have a healthy appetite. they never seems to get enough to eat.
+Scheduled, your dog's meals.
+A Pug should be made to sit before his food bowl down.Pugs have a healthy appetite. they never seem to get enough to eat.
 Reserve dog treats and dog biscuits for training or for reinforcing good behavior.

-Put him/her in another room until you have finished your meal.
-He/she may whine, bark or howl.
-Don’ t let him/her out until you’ve finished your meal.If you feed him/her from the table, you will never enjoy a peaceful meal again.
-He/she will sit and watch you eat.
+Put him in another room until you have finished your meal.
+He may whine, bark or howl.
+Don' t let him out until you've finished your meal.If you feed him from the table, you will never enjoy a peaceful meal again.
+He will sit and watch you eat.
 He might try pawing or jumping up on your leg.
 Some will even bark through the entire meal.
 He/she knows what they want and they intend to get it.